ogzcode/Diagram-Algo/README.md

 # Flask-Gridjs Redesign
-I have redesigned the theme for Grid.js used for Data Tables and changed the icons.
+I have redesigned the theme for Grid.js used for Data Tables and changed the icons.Added code in server side table

 ## Usage